POPWorldMedia/POPForums/docs/azurekitlibrary.md

 * Using Redis for caching (not dependent on Azure specifically...
 Redis runs everywhere!)
 * Using Azure Storage queues and Functions to queue work for search indexing, emailing and scoring game award calculation
 * Using Azure Search
+* Using Azure storage for hosting uploaded images in posts

 You don't need to use the AzureKit components to run in an Azure App Service.
 These components are intended for making scale-out possible.
 The web app can run self-contained in a single node on an Azure App Service without these optional bits.